 By Leila Behjat and Sam Bennett

-Tahereh Holmes is an architect working in preservation for the federal state of Bavaria, Germany.
+Tahereh Holmes is an architect working in preservation for the municipality of Munich, Germany.
 Tahereh’s work credo lets her look at our current built environment through the lens of “what were we given” and “what will we pass on”.
 The initial built intention invariably will evolve because deterioration is a natural process of aging.

 ”We can’t avoid it because every material ages.”